urbit/docs/learn/hoon/hoon-tutorial/gall.md

 ### ++sigh

-`++sigh` gets called when eyre has a response to an http request made by our application.
+`++sigh` gets called when Eyre has a response to an http request made by our application.

-[comment]: # (What is the preferred style for the name of vanes?
-Looking over the docs, I seen them capitalized, all lowercase, and written like `%eyre`)

 Let's take a look in the next section at an example Gall app.